vinkla/wordplate/README.md

 ## Theming

-Building your theme with WordPlate is like any other WordPress environment.
+Building your theme with WordPlate works like any other WordPress environment.
 Please use the [WordPress documentation](https://codex.wordpress.org/Theme_Development) for reference.

 #### Plate